 How to Use Western Union

-If you need to send or receive money from somebody, banks aren’t the only option.
-Payment services like Western Union can help you accomplish things that are impossible with your bank, but sending money with Western Union also can be risky, so you’ll want to be sure you always use the right tool for the job.
+If you need to send or receive money from somebody, you have several options, including banks, P2P payment apps, and money transfer services.
+Services like Western Union can help you accomplish things that are impossible with your bank, like having somebody pick up cash at their local grocery store.
+But sending money with Western Union also can be risky, so you need to use caution and make sure it's the right tool for your needs.

-The main highlight of Western Union is the network of physical locations available for sending and receiving funds.
-Customers can drop off or pick up cash at Western Union outlets, often located in grocery stores, convenience stores, and check cashing stores.
+A highlight of Western Union is the network of physical locations available for sending and receiving funds.
+Customers can drop off or pick up cash at Western Union outlets, often located in grocery stores, convenience stores, and check-cashing stores.

 Where Western Union Shines